 It is natural to be stressed by the restrictions and chaos of the global pandemic from the past year.
+Trust us, you are not alone.
 This stress can take its toll on your well-being, including your oral health.
 If your mouth is not at its healthiest, you could be at risk of cosmetic dental damage.

 Stress can affect the amount of sleep you get as well as the quality of sleep.
 If you are groggy during the day, you may reach for a cup of coffee or tea for a caffeine boost to get you through.
 Dark-colored beverages, like tea and coffee, contain tannins that can absorb into tooth enamel and leave stains, even after professional teeth whitening treatment.

 Stress may lead to oral habits such as teeth grinding or clenching, known as bruxism.
 The grating of the top arch of teeth against the bottom arch can harm your teeth and leave cosmetic damage.
 This abnormal pressure can chip, crack, or break your teeth.

 During a routine cleaning, your dentist cleans plaque and tartar from spots in your mouth missed with brushing alone.
-If left untreated, plaque can eat away tooth enamel and leave your teeth vulnerable to cosmetic damage.
+If left untreated, plaque can eat away tooth enamel and leave your teeth vulnerable to cosmetic damage such as stains.
 You can protect your teeth by scheduling a routine dentist appointment every six months.